 We recommend term life insurance over mortgage life insurance if you're in good health because you'll get cheaper quotes, and the death benefit goes to the beneficiary you choose.

 Mortgage life insurance quotes are more expensive for healthy homeowners because most policies don't require you to get a medical exam prior to purchase.
 Therefore, mortgage life insurance companies err on the side of caution by assuming you're higher risk and raise their rates accordingly.

 Aside from mortgage life insurance, there are a few additional policies you may hear about when obtaining a mortgage.
 These may be offered separately or some may be bundled, but the terms of each are quite distinct:

-- Mortgage Disability Insurance - If you become totally disabled, this policy covers your mortgage payments.
-Coverage can be for the entirety of the payment or just a percentage.
+- Mortgage disability insurance: If you become totally disabled, this policy either covers your entire mortgage balance or just a percentage of it.

-- Mortgage Unemployment Insurance - Similarly, if you become unemployed for a period of time, this policy helps to cover your payments.
+- Mortgage unemployment insurance: If you are unemployed for a period of time, this policy helps cover your payments.